isfoo/TrackmaniaPathFinder/README.md

 Most of the new options should be understable upon reading the **(?)** tooltip text.
 In this section I will explain the usage of **heuristic algorithm** and you can read about the [connection finder mode](#connection-finder-mode) below.

-As long as **Run exact algorithm** completes in a reasonable ammount of time you should always prefer it to **Run heuristic algorithm**.
-Upon completion the **Exact** algorithm will always find the best routes, while **Heuristic** algorithm might miss some of them.
-However if your spreadsheet is very big or is medium sized with tons of sequence dependence connections/ring CPs the **Exact algorithm** might not be fast enough.
+As long as **Run default algorithm** completes in a reasonable ammount of time you should always prefer it to **Run heuristic algorithm**.
+Upon completion the **Default** algorithm will always find the best routes, while **Heuristic** algorithm might miss some of them.
+However if your spreadsheet is very big or is medium sized with tons of sequence dependence connections/ring CPs the **Default algorithm** might not be fast enough.
 If that is the case here's are the recommended steps you should try in order:

 1. Decrease **max nr of routes**.
 This is the main parameter that increases the search time.
 If you set it too high initially you should try decreasing this value.

 2. Decrease **max route time**.
 You should set it something closer to the expected time the fastests routes should take.
 Of course you might not know that value, but if you set it to something too low the worst thing that can happen is the program will end without finding any route which will tell you that there are no possible routes with that time or lower and you can try increasing this value.

 3. Switch to **Run heuristic algorithm**.
 In that case feel free the set back **max nr of routes** and **max route time** to whatever you want - it won't make a difference for heuristic algorithm.
 You should **NOT** expect to finish running the algorithm until the status changes to **Done**.
 Most of the time the algorithm will find most or all top 100 solutions in the first 10 seconds, but then it will continue trying possibly for hours/days or longer depending on the problem, often not finding anything new (as there might be nothing new to find).
 In practice you should look at 2 things.
 1st how does **Candidates found** changes while running the algorithm.
 If it stays at the same value or barely changes then likely there is not much more to find.
 2nd thing to look at is **Search progress**.
 You will see there `Completed X tries for K-opt`.
 You should run the program such that at the end you see in that text at least `K > 7` or `K = 7` and `X >= 100`.
-Note that this algorithm although in practice seems to work very well, unlike the **Exact** algorithm even if it completes running (status **Done**) there are no guarantees on solution quality.
+Note that this algorithm although in practice seems to work very well, unlike the **Default** algorithm even if it completes running (status **Done**) there are no guarantees on solution quality.

 Additionally **ring CPs** can be very detrimental to the program runtime while not giving that much in return.
 If you set **ring CPs** you can try removing some/all of them.
 Note that in that case it will simply find all routes that don't use standing respawn.
 If you think using standing respawn is faster, often you will be able to tell when it's best to do it.
 In that case you can also consider creatinh second version of the input spreadsheet that doesn't contain ring CPs and use this program to find routes between normal CPs and just take ring CPs when it's fastests.